bliutwo/ta-question-notes/giovanni-notes.md

 # Concerning the "Updated Probability"

-So although I'm a little lost here, Giovanni pointed me to specific things.
+**Caveat**: So although I'm a little lost here, Giovanni pointed me to specific things.
 Hopefully me sending this to you all will help the brains go to the right direction:

+## Big takeaways

-So it seems like we're supposed to use equations on the slides, **Bayesian Updating to Website.pdf**.
+- So it seems like we're supposed to use equations on the slides, **Bayesian Updating to Website.pdf**.

-Giovanni specified that We want to update with the specific equation(s) on slide **"Your Posterior Is the Product"**.
+- Giovanni specified that We want to update with the specific equation(s) on slide **"Your Posterior Is the Product"**.

-Giovanni also pointed me towards using the following:
+- Giovanni also pointed me towards using the following:
   - Steph Curry xls (excel spreadsheet that we looked at yesterday)
   - "Freemark Abbey Historical.pdf"

-For "Freemark Abbey Historical.pdf", he said something specific: we want to use the "successes and failures" per each year to also update the probability.
+- For "Freemark Abbey Historical.pdf", he said something specific: we want to use the "successes and failures" per each year to also update the probability.

+## Misc. notes

 I wrote down